wsydney76/craft-properties-field/README.md

 ### Field settings

 Color: The background color of group headers and property labels.
 Defaults to `no color` (aka gray)

+Icon/Heading/Additional heading text: Display a title row with an icon and a heading.
+Works best if the field name is hidden in the entry type's field layout.

 Property types configuration: A list of properties to be displayed in the field.
 Each property has the following
 settings: